You must be signed in to read the rest of this article.

 Efficacy of Mouthrinses on Plaque Biofilm and Gingivitis

 The primary indication for antimicrobial mouthrinse use is the reduction of supragingival plaque biofilm and gingivitis in patients.
 A recent meta-analysis of 6-month clinical trials to evaluate the efficacy of a variety of antiplaque and antigingivitis products revealed that the largest body of studies supported the efficacy of EO.101 A smaller body of studies supported the antiplaque and antigingivitis efficacy of 0.12% CHG.
-Results regarding the efficacy of CPC varied and were dependent upon product formulation.101 Efficacy studies of CHG, CPC, and EO are summarized in , , and , respectively.
+Results regarding the efficacy of CPC varied and were dependent upon product formulation.101 Efficacy studies of CHG, CPC, and EO are summarized in Table IV, Table V, and Table VI, respectively.

 The following observations can be made from these study results: